frontendops/speed-reader-js/README.md

 # speed-reader-js

 # What is it?
-Add text and reading it at a faster rate without needing to move your eyes across the page.
+A speed reader allows you to read text at a faster rate without needing to move your eyes around a screen.
+Insert any text and select a speed to read it at.

 ![](speedReader.gif)